Metro and tram

 Remember to always tap your card on the red circle on access control devices, regardless of the type of transport card or metro station.

-As mentioned, there are a total of nine lines.
-At the moment, works for a tenth metro line are in progress.
-Line 10, which is set to open in April 2022, will cover several areas of the centre that do not currently have their own metro stops.
-These lines cover 138 stations, of which 35 are underground.
-Eight of these stations are in the central area of the city.
+As mentioned, there are a total of ten lines.
+These lines cover 146 stations, of which 38 are underground.
+Nine of these stations are in the central area of the city.

 Let’s have a look at the six metro lines: